pytest-dev/pyfakefs/docs/modules.rst

 Public Modules and Classes
 ==========================
-.. note:: Only public classes and methods interesting to the pyfakfs user are shown.
-  Methods that mimic the behavior of standard Python functions are not listed - you may always use the standard functions.
+.. note:: Only public classes and methods interesting to ``pyfakefs`` users are shown.
+Methods that mimic the behavior of standard Python functions and classes that are only needed internally are not listed.

 Fake filesystem module
 ----------------------